santana/puppet-cleaner/README.md

 converting them to YAML.
 Useful for verifying what (if anything) has changed after applying puppet-clean.

+    Usage:
+        puppet-diff [-h] [-w] old.pp new.pp

+    Options:
+        -h, --help        this help message
+        -w, --write       write a YAML file for each pp file if they are different

 ### puppet-inspect

 Receives a puppet manifest file and converts its objects (defined types, classes and nodes) to YAML.

+    Usage:
+        puppet-inspect file.pp

 Help & Feedback
 ------------